To understand the universe you must understand the language in which it is written, the language of mathematics. Galileo Galilei

-For some reason, a great many abstract mathematical concepts align with, and provide significant insight into the way that the world works.
+For some mysterious reason a great many abstract mathematical concepts align with, and provide significant insight into, the way that the world works.
 Familiarity with these concepts and related language are essential to meaningful, evidence-based, public policy discussions.

 A PostPandemic Curriculum is not meant to turn students into polymaths with expertise in a wide range of disciplines.
 Rather, the goal is to give every student the fundamental concepts and language they’ll need to understand, and meaningfully engage in, complex policy discussions as citizens.

 In all discussions of public policy a variety of disparate core concepts interact and reinforce each other (eg. deductive logical errors arising out of the use of statistical averages due to the common cognitive distortion of framing bias).
 This overlap is why the core “preparation-for-citizenship” concepts should be woven into every element of a PostPandemic Curriculum, rather than segregated by traditional subject disciplines.

 - Exponential growth / half-life / doubling-time / S-Curves: Most complex systems – such as organisms, economies, disease spread, & networks – exhibit behaviours that have strong exponential components. more

 - Scale / Orders of Magnitude / Fermi questions:

 Two important things to know about the numbers in most public policy issues are: “How many zeros?” and “for how many years or people?”. more